 - Long-term needs – The power and free system you choose may work great for today’s needs, but will it be up to the task if your business expands?

 - Throughput demands – How quickly do you need the system to move materials?
-Can the system you are looking at meet that demand?
+Can the system you are looking for meet that demand?

 Properly Maintaining a Power and Free Conveyor System

 Good maintenance is essential to the utility and longevity of a conveyor system.
 Companies seeking to install a conveyor system should be sure to follow these maintenance tips:

 - Make sure the take-up adjustment is properly aligned to avoid chain surging, jamming, and wear.
 Regular checks and maintenance will greatly help.

 - Keep it lubed.
 Chains for conveyors need lubrication to avoid wear and tear damage.
 Make sure your company regularly inspects chains and applies lubricant as needed.

 - Avoid contamination.
 There are a variety of contaminants such as abrasives, acids, paint, and more that can cause tracks and chains to deteriorate.
 Make sure that your devices are properly protected from contamination with protective coatings, buffers, shrouds, etc.

 - Make sure the conveyor only handles appropriate products.
 Avoid items that are too small, too heavy, too large, or awkwardly shaped to avoid damage to the conveyor.

 - Make sure all belts, drive trains, and parts are regularly inspected and maintained.